- Go Hiking

 Trail Conference volunteers maintain trails in this park.

 Take the New York State Thruway to Exit 20 (Saugerties).
 Beyond the toll booths, turn left at the traffic light, cross over the Thruway, then turn right onto Route 32 North.
 Follow Route 32 for 6.0 miles, then continue ahead on Route 32A.
 In 1.9 miles, turn left onto Route 23A and follow it up Kaaterskill Clove.
 At the top of the climb, in the Village of Haines Falls, turn right onto North Lake Road.
 In 2.1 miles (just before reaching the entrance to the North/South Lake Campground), turn right onto Scutt Road and follow it for 200 feet to a parking area on the right.

 Cross to the east side of the road and follow the blue-blazed Escarpment Trail (co-aligned with a yellow-blazed horse trail) into the woods.
 The trail heads south and descends through a mixed forest of hemlocks and deciduous trees.

 In half a mile, the trail crosses two old railroad rights-of-way and a bridge over the outlet of North/South Lake.
 After crossing another bridge, you'll reach a four-way junction.
 Here, you turn right, continuing to follow the blue blazes of the Escarpment Trail along a woods road, with the stream below to the right.
 You'll soon pass a trail register (please sign) and cross a short footbridge.

-A short distance beyond, the trail turns left, leaving the road, and climbs steeply.
+A short distance beyond, the trail turns left, leaving the road, and begins a steady climb.
 After leveling off, it begins to descend, first gradually, then more steeply.
 At the base of the descent, a stone monument on the left memorializes Frank Layman, a firefighter who lost his life here in August 1900.

 You've now reached the edge of the escarpment, which you'll follow for the next mile and a half.
 The trail turns left here, and in a short distance, it turns left again and begins to climb.
 In 500 feet, after a steep climb up a large rock, it reaches a panoramic viewpoint.
 Kaaterskill Clove - which you traversed to get here - is directly below, Kaaterskill High Peak and Roundtop tower above the clove to the south, and the small community of Twilight Park may be seen to the right.

-After climbing a little more, you'll pass another beautiful viewpoint, and you'll soon reach a third viewpoint with a more limited view.
-Just beyond, the trail climbs steeply, then more gradually, and it reaches a junction with a yellow-blazed connector trail begins on the left.
+A little further along, you’ll pass another expansive viewpoint on the right, and then you’ll climb to a third viewpoint with a more limited view.
+Just beyond, the trail climbs steeply, then more gradually, and it reaches a junction with a yellow-blazed connector trail that begins on the left.

 A short distance beyond, you'll reach a broad viewpoint to the east over the Hudson River valley, with the Taconic Mountains beyond.
 For the next quarter mile, the trail continues to run very close to the edge of the escarpment, with more views.

-At the next junction, the blue-blazed Escarpment Trail turns right, but you should continue ahead, now following the red-blazed Schutt Road Trail and the yellow-blazed horse trail.
+At the next junction, the blue-blazed Escarpment Trail turns right, but you should bear left, now following the red-blazed Schutt Road Trail and the yellow-blazed horse trail.
 In 60 feet, turn left, continuing to follow the red and yellow blazes.

 In the next mile, you'll descend gradually along an old carriage road, passing the end of the yellow-blazed connector trail on the left.
 The Schutt Road Trail ends at the four-way junction that you passed towards the start of the hike.
 Continue ahead, immediately crossing a bridge, and follow the blue-blazed Escarpment Trail back to the parking area where the hike began.